UPDATED: 5:49 p.m.

 Today is a big day for the fate of the proposed $700 million St. Croix River Crossing.

 The National Parks Subcommittee of the U.S. Senate’s Energy and Natural Resources Committee will hear testimony on the St. Croix River Crossing Project Authorization Act (S. 1134)—a bill that would exempt the proposed bridge from the U.S. Wild and Scenic Rivers Act of 1968.

-The sponsor of the bill, Sen. Amy Klobuchar (D-Minn.), will testify along with Sen. Ron Johnson (R-Wis.) on behalf of the legislation that, if passed, would be the first exemption for a bridge over a federally-protected river.
+The sponsor of the bill, Sen. Amy Klobuchar (D-Minn.), will testify along with Sen. Ron Johnson (R-Wis.) on behalf of the legislation that, if passed, would be the for a bridge over a federally-protected river.

 “The people and businesses in Stillwater and along the St. Croix River Valley deserve a safe, more efficient alternative to the Lift Bridge, which is outdated for the needs of the region,” Klobuchar told Stillwater Patch on Wednesday afternoon.
 “The bipartisan legislation would help break the deadlock and bring this project out of bureaucratic limbo, and it is my hope that this hearing will help move this process forward.”

 The hearing is another chance to help people in Congress to learn more about this project, how important it is to the region and why the community needs their help, said Mike Zipko, a spokesperson for the Coalition for the St. Croix River Crossing.

 “The community’s project has already heard ‘yes’ three times from regulators,” he said.
 “We’re asking Congress to make it yes for a fourth time and let us finally get started on construction.

 “This is only project that has been reviewed, approved, and is ready to move forward,” Zipko continued.
 "If we miss this chance to build this, we will have to wait years for another opportunity to replace a bridge that celebrated its 80th birthday in July.”